CenturyLinkCloud/APIDocs/Servers/set-server-disks.md

     <tr>
       <td>value</td>
       <td>array</td>
       <td>A list of information for _all disks_ to be on the server including type (raw or partition), size, and path.<br/><br/>_Note: You must specify the complete list of disks to be on the server.
 If you want to add or resize a disk, specify all existing disks/sizes along with a new entry for the disk to add or the new size of an existing disk.
 To delete a disk, just specify all the disks that should remain.
-(You can get existing disk info by using the <a href="/api-docs/v2#servers-get-server">Get Server</a> call to see all the details of the server.)_</td>
+(You can get existing disk info by using the [Get Server](get-server.md) call to see all the details of the server.)_</td>
     </tr>
   </tbody>
 </table>